momopanda123/momopanda123.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: My Graduation Project Blog
+subtitle: This is CBNU INDAI graduation project blog.
 ---

 ### PINB